 This surgery creates space by removing the back part of a vertebra covering your spinal canal (the lamina).
 This operation enlarges your spinal canal to relieve pressure on the spinal cord or nerves.
 It is also known as a decompression surgery.

 ANTERIOR CERVICAL DECOMPRESSION AND FUSION

-Also known as total disc arthroplasty or artificial disc replacement, this surgical procedure uses a front approach (anterior) to the cervical spine.
-This is the same approach used for an anterior cervical discectomy and fusion (ACDF) surgery to remove a damaged disc.
+Also known as total disk arthroplasty or artificial disk replacement, this surgical procedure uses a front approach (anterior) to the cervical spine.
+This is the same approach used for an anterior cervical discectomy and fusion (ACDF) surgery to remove a damaged disk.

 Improvements in surgical techniques and technology over the past decade have allowed for more spine surgeries to be performed in outpatient surgery centers, outside of the traditional hospital setting.
 Here are some frequently asked questions about outpatient spine surgery.

 What is an outpatient surgery center?